A mother rabbit, buzzing with zest,

 up to the very top of the tree

-and grabbed all the eggs she could see.
+and gathered all the eggs she could see.

 The other rabbits thought it absurd